-Why is dental care important to dogs and cats?
+Why is dental care important to dogs?

-Dental care of dogs and cats is one of the most overlooked areas of pet health care.
+Dental care of dogs is one of the most overlooked areas of pet health care.
 Just like humans, pets need regular dental care too.
 Dental disease affects up to 80% of pets over the age of three and these conditions can cause serious consequences to your pet’s overall health.
 Poor dental care can lead to difficulty eating, bad breath, broken and rotten teeth, gingivitis, and periodontal disease.
 The tartar and any infected areas of the mouth contain bacteria than can travel to other parts of the body causing heart, liver, and kidney disease.
 Pets can live longer, healthier lives if oral health care is managed and maintained throughout their lives.

 How can I keep my pet’s teeth healthy?

 Brushing your pet’s teeth once or twice a week will help prevent the build-up of tartar and plaque.
 Starting to brush your pet’s teeth while they’re young is ideal.
 This will keep them on the right path to a clean healthier mouth and get them used to the procedure.
 Feeding your pet a dry food diet will also help chip tartar off their teeth.
 There are many products you can find in your local pet store that will help keep your pet’s mouth healthy such as toothbrushes, toothpaste, chew toys, treats, etc. Never use human toothpaste for your pet!
 As a preventative measure, adult pets over the age of three years should get an annual dental cleaning.

 How do I know if my pet needs a dental cleaning?